ben-spector-cc/lesson-template/README.md

 ## Workflow

-Copy this template repository by clicking on "Use this Template"
+Copy this template repository by clicking on "Use this template"

 ![](_img/use-this-template.png)

 Then, create the new repository using the following naming convention: `course-name-lesson-name`.
-For example: `intermediate-react-react-router`:
+For example: `javascript-loops`:

 ## Working on a Content Item